 The 62-71 semester credits required for the Associate in Business Special Requirements follow.
-The following websites identify the courses that apply to the different General Education Core and Awareness Areas: AGEC-B and the AGEC Matrix.
+The following websites identify the courses that apply to the different General Education Core and Awareness Areas: AGEC-B and the AGEC.
+Matrix.
 Courses available for both Areas during a current or upcoming semester can also be found using the "Find A Class" tool on each MCCCD college's website.

-Degree Requirements Credits I. Required Courses 27-31
+Degree Requirements Credits

+I. Required Courses 27-31

+Accounting .
+(6-9)

-- ACC111 Accounting Principles AND
+ACC111 Accounting Principles AND

-- ACC230 Uses of Accounting Information I AND
+ACC230 Uses of Accounting Information I AND

-- ACC240 Uses of Accounting Information IImOR
+ACC240 Uses of Accounting Information II OR

-- ACC211 Financial Accounting AND
+ACC211 Financial Accounting AND

-- ACC212 Managerial Accounting OR
+ACC212 Managerial Accounting OR

-- ACC111 Accounting Principles I AND
+ACC111 Accounting Principles I AND

-- ACC112 Accounting Principles II AND
+ACC112 Accounting Principles II AND

-- ACC212 Managerial Accounting
+ACC212 Managerial Accounting

-Some of the following courses can be used to satisfy both this requirement and an AGEC-B Core Area.
-AGEC designations are subject to change.
+Some of the following courses can be used to satisfy both this requirement and an AGEC-B requirement.
+AGEC

+designations are subject to change.
 See AGEC matrix for each course's value(s) in the semester it is taken.

-ECN211 [SB] Macroeconomic Principles (3)
+ECN211 [SB] Macroeconomic Principles.
+(3)

+For the most current information regarding common policies degree requirements, log on to https://curriculum.maricopa.edu/curricul degrees-certificates/associate-degrees/academic-policies lum/

-ECN212 [SB] Microeconomic Principles (3)
+ECN212 [SB] Microeconomic Principles

-• GBS205 Legal, Ethical, and Regulatory Issues in Business (3)
+GBS205 Legal, Ethical, and Regulatory Issues in Business

-GBS221 Business Statistics (3)
+GBS221 Business Statistics

-CIS162AD C#: Level 1 (3)
+CIS162AD C#: Level 1

-CIS250 Management of Information Systems (3)
+CIS250 Management of Information Systems

+Quantitative Methods

-Quantitative Methods (3-4)
+GBS220 Quantitative Methods in Business OR

-- · GBS220 Quantitative Methods in Business OR - MAT217 or MAT218 Mathematical Analysis for Business
+MAT217 or MAT218 Mathematical Analysis for Business